zsekhar/Strings-in-LLMS/README.md

 ## Usage

-  Wse tokenization_mlx file on Apple Silcon Macs
+  Use tokenization_mlx file on Apple Silcon Macs